distributed-system-analysis/pbench/docs/API/metadata.md

 There are currently four metadata namespaces.

 * The `dataset` and `server` namespaces are defined and managed by Pbench.
-* The `dashboard` namespace allows an authenticated client to define an arbitrary nested set of JSON objects associated with a specific dataset owned by the authenticated user.
+* The `global` namespace allows an authenticated client to define an arbitrary nested set of JSON objects associated with a specific dataset owned by the authenticated user.
-* The `user` namespace is similar to `dashboard` in structure.
-The difference is that where metadata in the `dashboard` namespace can only be modified by the owner of the dataset and is visible to all clients with read access to the dataset, any authenticated user can set arbitrary values in the `user` namespace and those values are visible only to the user who set them.
+* The `user` namespace is similar to `global` in structure.
+The difference is that where metadata in the `global` namespace can only be modified by the owner of the dataset and is visible to all clients with read access to the dataset, any authenticated user can set arbitrary values in the `user` namespace and those values are visible only to the user who set them.
 Other